Lama3L9R/SukiSU-Ultra/docs/README-en.md

 Android device root solution based on [KernelSU](https://github.com/tiann/KernelSU)

 **Experimental!
 Use at your own risk!** This solution is based on [KernelSU](https://github.com/tiann/KernelSU) and is experimental!

+**THIS FILE ISN'T UPDATED AND DOES NOT MATCH WITH ORIGINAL VERSION** **THIS FILE ISN'T UPDATED AND DOES NOT MATCH WITH ORIGINAL VERSION** **THIS FILE ISN'T UPDATED AND DOES NOT MATCH WITH ORIGINAL VERSION**

 >
 > This is an unofficial fork.
 All rights are reserved to [@tiann](https://github.com/tiann)